codestcode/Coffee-Shop/README.md

 # ☕ BrewCraft Coffee – E-commerce Coffee Website

-A modern, premium coffee shop frontend built to deliver a smooth, immersive, and visually engaging user experience.
+A modern, premium coffee shop built to deliver a smooth, immersive, and visually engaging user experience.

 This project focuses on transforming a coffee brand into a polished digital storefront , combining elegant UI, smooth animations, and interactive elements like 3D rendering.